irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/terminals.rst

         address <https://wikipedia.org/wiki/MAC_Address>`_ of the network
         adapter of the SIP device.

-    Enable T.38 passthrough
-        If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
-IvozProvider will act as a T.38 gateway, bridging fax-calls of a T.38 capable carrier and a T.38 capable device.

-    RTP Encryption
-        If set to 'yes', call won't be established unless it's possible to encryption its audio.
-If set to 'no', audio won't be encrypted.

 .. note:: For **most of devices** that doesn't require provisioning just filling **username** and **password** will be enough.